bobbicodes/mecca/README.md

 Seeking comprehensive integration of learning, writing and performance.
 When these are fully realized as part of a potentially greater activity, life will finally be [a dream](https://www.youtube.com/watch?v=0TgrorCZg80).
 To subtly encourage musical idioms without limiting expressivity, like the ultimate teacher who inspires and empowers you, the student, the composer, the creator.

-Written completely in bash shell using simple scripts to generate waveforms and automagically stitch them together into songs.
+Written completely in bash using simple scripts to generate waveforms and automagically stitch them together into songs.

 # Installation

 ## Windows:

 Install [MinGW](http://www.mingw.org/) and add it to your system PATH according to [these instructions](http://www.computerhope.com/issues/ch000549.htm).
-Continue with the instructions below as with Mac/Linux:
+You can now start your bash shell and continue as with Mac/Linux.

 ## Mac/Linux: